Pet Rabbit Chewing is a Thing...

 Without chewing or gnawing, there is no control to how long the teeth grow.
 Because rabbit teeth are continually growing, it will soon develop a condition called malocclusion, also known as “wolf teeth” or "buck teeth."

-The front teeth become so overgrown that the bunny can’t eat or close his mouth properly, and the rest of the teeth inside the mouth wear improperly, grow long and sharp, and start biting into bunny's cheeks and tongue.
-(If you’ve ever bitten your own cheek or tongue, you know how painful that is.
-OUCH!)
+It is possible for the front teeth (incisors) to become so overgrown that the bunny can’t eat or close his mouth properly.
+In this case, the rest of the teeth inside the mouth also wear improperly, possibly growing long and sharp, biting into bunny's cheeks and tongue.
+(If you’ve ever bitten your own cheek or tongue, you know how painful that is.)

-This is why a rabbit’s gotta do what a rabbit’s gotta do, which is chew.
+This is why rabbits gotta do what rabbits gotta do, which is chew

 So what will my bunny chew?